Space-between/react-web-game/README.md

 ## Feature

-    - This is the first React project to introduce React-Hooks, which uses a function to operate a state without using a class.
+    - This is the first React project to introduce React-Hooks, which uses functions without using classes in React and changes the state.

 ## Tech Stack